top of page

 FIXED RETAINERS

-A fixed or bonded retainer is a thin wire that is bonded or secured to the back of the teeth.
+Bonded Retainer - Sometimes referred to as a permanent retainer, a fixed or bonded retainer is a thin wire that is bonded or secured to the back of the teeth.
 There are alternative types of bonded retainers, so Dr. Godley can help you decide which is best for you.
 This type of retainer is a good option when there’s a high risk that teeth could shift, especially the lower front teeth.

-permanent bonded retainer
+Bonded permanent retainer fixed.jpg

 A fixed retainer provides good stability, but requires extra hygiene and care to prevent plaque and calculus buildup around the appliance, as this can lead to gum and bone recession.
 Just like household appliances, fixed retainers will eventually need repaired or replaced.